What Color Is Power Steering Fluid When It Leaks

 When it comes time to change power steering fluid, there are some things you can do to help make the process easier.
 First, be sure to have all of your car’s fluids topped off before you start changing the power steering fluid.
 Second, be prepared with a jerry can or container that will fit inside of your car’s reservoir.

-See also Where To Put In Power Steering Fluid
+See also Can You Add Power Steering Fluid Without Flushing

 If you see a power steering fluid leak, your first step is to stop the car and turn off the engine.
 Next, remove the cap on the power steering hose and use a stick to push the fluid out of the line.
 Inspect the line for any damage.
 If there is none, replace the power steering hose.
 If there is damage, replace the line.